 If you personalize the query by saying, “I found you in Writer’s Market,” or “I see from your website that you’re seeking mystery,” and you add nothing else, that’s not terribly meaningful.
 Try to say something that can’t be repeated by another writer or used in another query.
 Here I comment further on whether to personalize your query.

 Your book’s title, word count, and genre can be stated upfront, although often it’s better to wait until the end of the query to offer this housekeeping information.

 - Title.
 Everyone knows your book title is tentative, so you don’t have to explicitly state the title is tentative.

 - Word count.
-If your novel’s word count is much higher than 100,000 words, you have a challenge ahead of you.
+If your novel’s word count goes beyond 120,000 words, you have a challenge ahead of you.
 Eighty thousand words is the industry standard for a debut novel.
 See this post for a definitive list of appropriate word counts by genre.
 If you have an off-putting word count, some agents recommend withholding this fact until the end of the letter, once you’ve potentially hooked them.
 Minimum word count for most novels is 50,000 words.